Ismail Khan: Assassination attempt

 On September 27, 2009, Ismail Khan survived a suicide blast that killed 4 of his bodyguards in Herat, in western Afghanistan.
-He was driving to Herat Airport when a powerful explosion occurred on the way there.
-Taliban spokesman, Zabiullah Mujahid, claimed responsibility and said the target was Khan.
+He was driving to Herat Airport when a powerful explosion occurred close to his convoy of vehicles.
+Taliban spokesman Zabiullah Mujahid claimed responsibility and said Khan was the target.

 Testimony requested by a Guantanamo captive

 Guantanamo captive Abdul Razzaq Hekmati requested Ismail Khan's testimony, when he was called before a Combatant Status Review Tribunal.

 Ismail Khan, like Afghan Minister of Defense Rahim Wardak, was one of the high-profile Afghans that those conducting the Tribunals ruled were "not reasonably available" to give a statement on a captive's behalf because they could not be located.

 Hekmati had played a key role in helping Ismail Khan escape from the Taliban in 1999.

 Hekmati stood accused of helping Taliban leaders escape from the custody of Hamid Karzai's government.

 Carlotta Gall and Andy Worthington interviewed Ismail Khan for a new The New York Times article after Hekmati died of cancer in Guantanamo.